 - Provide analysis imagery from the Davis or Casey X-Band facility as required.

 - Maintain a watch for hazards, and report on hazards and incidents as required.

 As well as these specific job roles you will also be required to, in common with all other expeditioners, perform duties rostered by the Station Leader to support the community life of the expedition, such as general kitchen duties, garbage clearance and water duties.
 There will also be opportunities to assist other expedition members with official programs that may include supporting scientific research, aviation operations, field camps or undertaking over-land traverses to outlying regions.

 Required skills, knowledge and attributes

-- Science degree with a major in maths and/or physics, and a post-graduate Diploma of Meteorology from the Australian Bureau of Meteorology, or a recognised equivalent level of qualification.
+- A post-graduate Diploma of Meteorology from the Australian Bureau of Meteorology, or a recognised equivalent level of qualification.